-The Duke of York is featured in Episode 2 of Strike – The Cuckoo’s Calling.
+The Duke of York/The Tottenham is featured in all three episodes of Strike – The Cuckoo’s Calling.

 Here, Strike gets drunk after finding out his ex-fiancé, Charlotte Campbell, is engaged to Jago Ross.
 Robin manages to track him down here after he’d already had eleven pints of Doom Bar.